Learning In Community

 Southern Hills offers Sunday morning Bible classes for all ages.
 Classes for children are organized by age and grade-level.
 Middle school, high school, and university students have classes specially designed for them.
 And for adults, we have a wide range of classes grouped by life-stage, interests, and teaching styles.
 In each class, we meet to study the Word of God in community, and to experience fellowship and encouragement.
 Our current adult classes are listed below.

-Facilitated by Stephen Corbett and Taught by Various Class Members in Fellowship Hall South
+Facilitated and Taught by Stephen Corbett in Fellowship Hall South

 Key Themes from Scripture

 This class, primarily for adults 55 and over, is exploring key themes from the Old and New Testaments and how they inform our efforts to live as faithful followers of Jesus each day.

 Facilitated by Carley Dodd and Taught by Various Class Members in Fellowship Hall North

 This class is primarily for adults 55 and over, but is open to all ages.
 This class series will be a parallel study of the three Gospel accounts, Matthew, Mark, and Luke, as they tell the story of Jesus from his birth to his ascension.
 John's gospel account will enrich areas where it coincides with the "Synoptic" gospel accounts.

 Facilitated and Taught by Danny Minton in the Chapel

 This class, primarily for adults 55 and over, is exploring the theme of happiness in the book of Ecclesiastes.

 Facilitated by Dan Sheppard and Taught by Mark Phillips in Room 103